fatihsamur/fatihsamur-blog/src/pages/index.md

       I'm a doctor and a software developer from Turkey.
 I like to build web applications and share about them.
-In this blog I mostly write about programming, web development, machine learning, neuroscience and also I share my thoughts on anything related to science and philosophy.
+In this blog I mostly write about programming, web development, machine learning, neuroscience and also I share my thoughts on anything related to science, technology and philosophy.
   - type: section_content
     title: About
     section_id: about